 Alex + Ada is yet another science fiction addition to the growing sub genre of sentient AIs and whether or not they can feel love and emotions just like individuals who are born humans.
 I’m a huge fan of this genre and seem to have been reading it a lot lately.
 It’s a problem that we are likely going to face much sooner than we’d like to think.
 So let’s be prepared!

 Alex + Ada is the story of Alex, a lonely man who is gifted an AI helper named Ada.
 This future takes place after some sort of massacre in which a sentient AI killed many humans.
 Since that massacre there is legislation in place protecting humans from AIs developing thoughts of their own.
 Alex receives Ada with the assumption that she has no free will.

 However, Alex isn’t content with an AI who just obeys his every command but is unable to carry on a real conversation.
+He’s lonely and wants an equal partner, not a slave.
 He dives into the deep end of the internet to find out if it’s possible to acivate her free will somehow.

 From there we follow Alex and Ada as she becomes a real girl and they both face the very big consequences for breaking this law.
 The progression of the story is highly inventive and is one of the most creative ways I’ve seen a story deal with being written into a logical corner.